ibm-cloud-docs/cloud-databases/howto-cbr.md

 * IP addresses, which include individual addresses, ranges, or subnets.
 * VPCs
-* Service references, which allow access from other {{site.data.keyword.cloud_notm}} services.

-Make sure to add {{site.data.keyword.databases-for}} to network zones for rules that target other {{site.data.keyword.cloud_notm}} resources, or some operations in your workflow might fail.
-{: important}

 ### Creating network zones in the UI
 {: #network-zone-ui}